This post may contain affiliate links. Please read our disclosure policy.

 Magnesium-rich foods like spinach and dark chocolate are also important for balancing fluid retention, reducing cravings, supporting hormone metabolism.
 Research shows magnesium supplements can reduce PMS/PMDD symptoms, so consider incorporating a magnesium supplement.

-Cravings for warm and comforting foods go up just before you start your period.
-Go with this flow.
-Starchy root vegetables like potatoes, pumpkin, and squash can be incredibly satisfying during this time and may help to boost serotonin levels.
 This is also a great time to incorporate healthy fats, as your body needs more calories and is less insulin sensitive.
 Fatty fish like salmon and grass-fed meats will support your body’s energy needs, and will help you flow right into a healthy menstruation phase.

-Adapting Your Food to Your Menstrual Cycle: Guidelines, Not Rules
+Menstrual Cycle Foods: Guidelines, Not Rules

 Cycle syncing your diet to your menstrual cycle is all about getting better in tune with your body and supporting proper hormone function and fertility.
 Remember: these are guidelines and suggestions, not hard and fast rules!
 Go with your flow, and do what feels right for you as you use this template for syncing your food to your menstrual cycle.

-I’m confident that once you go with this flow, you’ll notice improvement in how you feel, your hormones, and your overall health.
+I’m confident that once you go with this flow, youโll notice improvement in how you feel, your hormones, and your overall health.

 Allie says